Are you worried about getting the flu or getting the flu again?

 Vitamin A is a fat-soluble vitamin, meaning it needs fat in the diet to be broken down and absorbed.
 Vitamin A is responsible for the antioxidant beta-carotene which is what makes the orange, yellow and red color found in foods such as carrots, peppers, and squash.
 It is responsible for creating an appropriate messaging system in the gut lining to know when and when not to react to substances that go through the GI tract.
 Those with autoimmunity have issues with an overactive messaging system in their GI tract as it has been shown that those with low autoimmunity tend have low vitamin A in their gut.

-Having low vitamin A promotes the lack of ability to differentiate between “good” and “bad” microbes in the body.
+Having low Vitamin A promotes the lack of ability to differentiate between “good” and “bad” microbes in the body.
 This means that even normal everyday foods or substances that go through the body could potentially be seen as “bad” and trigger symptoms such as diarrhea.
-(10) So it is important to have adequate levels of vitamin A if we want to limit our experience of symptoms of the cold and flu, as symptoms are messages to the body that things are unwell and need support.
+(10) So, it is important to have adequate levels of vitamin A if we want to limit our experience of symptoms of the cold and flu, as symptoms are messages to the body that things are unwell and need support.

 Some foods high in the immunity building vitamin A are leafy greens such as spinach and kale, carrots, sweet potatoes, mangos, pumpkins, peppers, broccoli, beef liver, and cantaloupe.

 Zinc is a metal that we need small amounts daily in our diet and must come from our food or supplementation.
-However, the small intake we need it is actually a very common deficiency in many people throughout the world.
+However, the small intake we need it is a common deficiency in many people throughout the world.

 Zinc is responsible for over 300 enzyme reacting functions throughout the body.
 Many of those functions of zinc support the health and development of immune cells.
-The ability of zinc to function as an anti-oxidant and help create stable cell membranes suggests that it has a role in preventing free radical injury during the various processes of inflammation.
+The ability of zinc to function as an antioxidant and help create stable cell membranes suggests that it has a role in preventing free radical injury during the various processes of inflammation.
 Zinc as quoted from a research paper below is also shown to control acute and chronic diarrhea often experienced with the flu, respiratory infections, and other incidences of infections.

 “Several studies have shown the benefits of zinc supplementation on infectious diseases in humans.
-In double-blind placebo-controlled trials of zinc supplementation, zinc reduced the incidence and duration of acute and chronic diarrhea and acute lower respiratory tract infections in infants and children .
+In double-blind placebo-controlled trials of zinc supplementation, zinc reduced the incidence and duration of acute and chronic diarrhea and acute lower respiratory tract infections in infants and children.
 Zinc supplementation of sickle cell anemia patients in a placebo-controlled trial resulted in decreased incidence of staphylococcus aureus pneumonia, streptococcus pneumonia tonsillitis, and E. coli urinary tract infections.
 Our recent studies have shown that zinc supplementation to elderly subjects results in a significant decrease in the incidence of infections.”
 (11)

-Some foods high in zinc are animal products like beef, pork, and chicken, seafood such as lobster and crab, as well as baked beans, nuts and seeds.
+Some foods high in zinc are animal products like beef, pork, and chicken, seafood such as lobster and crab, as well as baked beans, nuts, and seeds.
 (12)

 If you are looking for a calming drink to fight the cold and flu symptoms and carries most of these nutrients and more, then brew up a quick and easy cup with my Honey, Lemon, and Ginger Tea recipe.
 It’s less than 5 ingredients and I promise it will calm most sickly feelings almost immediately.